-Robotics Research: Engaging with Universities to Enable Breakthroughs in Robotics
+Robotics Research: Engaging With Those in Higher Education, Universities and Researchers to Enable Breakthroughs in Robotics

 If you want to be at the cutting-edge of your research field and publish impactful research papers, you need the most cutting-edge hardware.
-Our technology is unique (we own the relevant IP) and unrivalled.
+Our technology is unique (we own the relevant IP), unrivalled and a must-have tool for those in robotics research.

-Our first ever clients were researchers, and over the past 20 years, we have developed strong links with the academic community along with research companies.
-We’ve sold our robot Hands to universities, innovation labs and research companies across the globe including:
+Our first ever clients were researchers, and over the past 20 years, we have developed strong links with the academic community along with research companies interested in robotics as well as machine learning and AI.
+We’ve sold our robot Hands to those in higher education, universities, innovation labs and research companies across the globe including:

 If you’re putting a proposal together to help fund your research, we can offer an academic discount.

-Contact us for a quote or to purchase a Hand for your institute.
-We also offer consultancy or collaboration services to help with your research.
+Contact us if you’re looking for robots for research purposes.
+We also offer consultancy or collaboration services to help with your robotics research.

 Popular Research Topics: